Vevi railway station: Facilities

-The station is still housed in the original 19th-century brick-built station building; however, as of (2023) the station is unstaffed, with no staffed booking office at peek timesit and rundown.
+The station is still housed in the original 19th-century brick-built station building; however, as of (2023) the station is unstaffed, with no staffed booking office and is rundown.
 There are waiting rooms.
 The platforms have no shelters or seating.
 There are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.

 Services

-As of 2023, the station is served on a daily basis by six Regional trains between Thessaloniki and Florina.
-There are no Services to Bitola as the short international connection is now disused, with all international traffic being routed via Idomeni and Gevgelija.
+As of 12 May 2025, Line 2 of the Thessaloniki Regional Railway calls at this station: service is currently limited compared to October 2012, with two trains per day to Thessaloniki, and two trains per day to Florina.

+There are currently no services to Bitola in North Macedonia, because the international connection from Mesonisi to Neos Kafkasos is currently disused.